Form Datasets

 Internal datasets are defined in the choices sheet of an XLSForm and are typically used as choices for selects.
 You can also define a dataset in the choices sheet to look up values based on user input.
 Learn how to define internal datasets in the section on selects.

 • data comes from another system.
-Using data files attached to the form generally requires fewer steps than adding the data to a form definition.
+Using external datasets generally requires fewer steps than adding the data to a form definition.

 • data is reused between forms.
 It may be easier to attach the same data file to multiple forms instead of copying the data into all the form definitions.
+Entity Lists are often even more convenient because they be shared between forms and automatically kept up-to-date.

 Note

-Most mobile devices released in 2019 or later can handle lists of 50,000 or more without slowing down.
-If you experience Collect slowing down, please share the size of the dataset, the device you are using, and any expressions that reference the dataset on the community forum or to support@getodk.org.
+Most mobile devices released in 2019 or later can handle lists of 50,000 or more elements without slowing down.
+If you experience ODK Collect slowing down, please share the size of the dataset, the device you are using, and any expressions that reference the dataset on the community forum or to support@getodk.org.

 Building selects from CSV files

-CSV files can be used as datasets for select questions using select_one_from_file or select_multiple_from_file.
-CSV files used this way must have name and label columns unless you use the parameters column to customize the columns used.
+CSV files can be used as choice lists for select questions using select_one_from_file or select_multiple_from_file.
+CSV files used this way must have name and label columns or you use the parameters column to customize the columns used.
 For each row in the dataset, the text in the value column (defaults to name) will be used as the value saved when that choice is selected and the text in the label column (defaults to label) will be used to display the choice.
-For select multiples, name must not contain spaces.

 survey